diyanj03/SMLFM_Analysis_DJ/README.md

 Residence time analysis can also be performed using tracks obtained from time-lapse experiments to compute dissocation rate of the TF from DNA.

-**Sections for this guide:**

-1.  **Environment Setup**: Downloading and installing system-level tools & softwares, configuring paths, creating a virtual environment, and installing dependencies.

-2.  **Running the Analysis**: Running the pipeline step-by-step on Jupyter Notebook, inputs to provide, and handling configurations.

 ## 1. Environment Setup